- With Brexit, will the United Kingdom exit the European Union also as far as customs matters are concerned?

 - I am an exporter of alcohol products to the United Kingdom.
 What should I do after UK’s exit?

 In the absence of an agreement between the parties, the transfer of alcoholic products from Italy to the United Kingdom will be considered as an export of excise goods from the territory of the European Union.

 In case of excisable products under duty suspension sent by road, for example, the export procedure applies, which provides for the transmission of the customs declaration by the economic operator to the customs office of export.
 The export operation and the circulation under suspensive regime (with the issue of e-AD) from the national tax warehouse to the place from which the products leave the EU territory are completed with the exit visa of the customs office of exit and the issue of the report of export by the customs office of export.

 - I am an Authorized Economic Operator.
-What will change as of 30 March 2019?
+What will change after UK’s exit?

 AEOs, depending on the type of authorisation obtained, will continue to enjoy favourable treatment throughout the EU, in accordance with the relevant EU programme.
 Only AEO transactions to the UK will be considered as imports/exports, while those to other Member States will continue to be considered as intra-Community transactions.